 "The novelty is the sensitivity of the artist." - Azorin

-What are the Styles of Spanish Dancing?
+What are the other Different Spanish Dances?

 Spanish dances are renowned for the variety of styles that suit everyone's taste!

 Despite our belief that flamenco is the dance of Spain, dancers from the country say that there isn't just one genre of Spanish dance, but rather a multitude of options.
 Regardless of the student's preferences, anyone can take part in this form of artistic expression which is so widely celebrated around the world.